jitesh523/A-Comprehensive-Guide-to-Building-a-GenAI-Powered-Secure-Code-Review-Bot/README.md

 A: No. Scans run in background (1-3 minutes).
 PRs aren't blocked.

 **Q: What languages are supported?**
-A: Python, JavaScript, TypeScript, Go, and Rust.
+A: Python, JavaScript, TypeScript, Go, Rust, Java, and C/C++.
 More coming soon.

 **Q: Is my code sent to OpenAI?**
 A: Only small snippets (10-20 lines) with secrets/PII removed.